LBNL-ETA/opticalc/README.md

 Opticalc attempts to abstract away the peculiarities of pywincalc, as well as use standard dataclasses and Enums to describe the type of data needed to calculate integrated spectral averages summaries.
-These foundational dataclasses and Enums are stored in a separate library so they can be accessed directly by other libraries and applications, like Opticalc, CheckertoolV2, and the IGSDBv2: https://github.com/LBNL-ETA/py_igsdb_base_data.
+These foundational dataclasses and Enums are stored in a separate library called `py_igsdb_base_data` (https://github.com/LBNL-ETA/py_igsdb_base_data) so that they can be accessed directly by Opticalc and other libraries and applications, like CheckertoolV2.

 Here's a simple illustration of the relationship between these application and libraries: